 Alexander Hunt is chairman of the Kentish Cobnuts Association which has about 150 members from Australia, California to St Mary's Platt.

-The cost of a Farm Walk is £12.50 per head (minimum of ten people per group), which includes a complimentary bag of cobnuts and chrome nut crackers.
+The cost of a Farm Walk is £12.50+VAT per head (minimum of ten people per group), which includes a complimentary bag of cobnuts.